2017 Pasquotank County prison murders

-On October 12, 2017, a group of four inmates attempted to escape from Pasquotank Correctional Institution, which resulted in the murders of two correctional officers and two prison employees.
-The four accused – Wisezah Buckman, Jonathan Monk, Seth Frazier, and Mikel Brady – were all arrested and charged with multiple counts of first-degree murder.
+On October 12, 2017, a group of four inmates attempted to escape from the Pasquotank Correctional Institution in Pasquotank County, North Carolina, United States, which resulted in the murders of two correctional officers and two prison employees.
+The four accused – Wisezah Buckman, Jonathan Monk, Seth Frazier, and Mikel Brady – were all arrested and charged with multiple counts of first degree murder.

 Brady, who masterminded the escape attempt, was found guilty and sentenced to death in 2019.
 Buckman and Monk were both convicted for their respective roles in the quadruple murder and sentenced to death in 2023 and 2025 respectively.
 Frazier was sentenced to life in prison without parole, after pleading guilty to the murders in 2025.

 Prison escape and murder

 On October 12, 2017, four inmates detained at the Pasquotank Correctional Institution attempted to conduct a prison escape, which led to the murders of four prison staff members and many others injured.

-On that day at 3pm, at the prison's sewing plant, the four perpetrators first set a fire as a diversion, and using tools gathered from the prison's sewing factory, the four inmates attacked several prison staff members and their fellow prisoners by stabbing and beating them, before their escape attempt failed.
+On that day at 3pm, at the prison's sewing plant, the four perpetrators set a fire as a diversion, and using tools gathered from the prison's sewing factory, the four inmates attacked several prison staff members and their fellow prisoners by stabbing and beating them, before their escape attempt failed.
 As a result of the attack, two prison staff members, 35-year-old Corrections Officer Justin Smith and 50-year-old correction enterprises manager Veronica Darden, were mortally wounded and died on the day of the incident.
-Another four prisoners and ten prison staff members were injured during the attack, with three of the prison employees being hospitalised while in critical condition.
+Another four prisoners and ten prison staff members were injured during the attack, with three of the prison employees being hospitalized while in critical condition.

-As a result of the attack, the prison compound and nearby schools were placed on lockdown while searches for conducted for possible prison escapees, before it was confirmed that none of the prisoners had successfully escaped.
+As a result of the attack, the prison compound and nearby schools were placed on lockdown while searches were conducted for possible prison escapees, before it was confirmed that none of the prisoners had successfully escaped.
 At the time of the prison attack, 729 inmates were detained in Pasquotank Correctional Institution.

 On October 30, 2017, 49-year-old Correctional Officer Wendy Shannon succumbed to her injuries and died in the hospital, therefore becoming the third fatality of the prison attack.

 On November 3, 2017, 31-year-old Geoffrey Howe, the prison's maintenance mechanic, died at Sentara Norfolk General Hospital, and was thus the fourth and final victim to die in this case.

 Autopsy reports revealed that all the four deceased victims suffered from multiple stab wounds and blunt force injuries.
 Smith was reportedly stabbed 67 times (including 45 stab wounds to his body) and sustained a total of 32 blunt force injuries to his head and neck.
 Shannon died from an anoxic brain injury caused by the blunt force trauma to her head.
 Howe himself died due to extensive brain and skull injuries, and also lost his left eye due to the brutality of the attack.
 Darden, who died due to a fatal slicing wound on her neck, also had 13 blunt force injuries to her head.